Stage jewellery

 Since the Second Empire, the Paris Opera's collection of stage jewellery, held by the Bibliothèque nationale de France, has grown to include almost 4,000 pieces.
 This unique and ever-expanding selection embodies the magic of stage shows.

-The jewels presented here bear witness to their indispensable role in the world of theatre and opera.For this meticulous project, our teams created the various sets and all the signage for the exhibition.
+The jewels presented here bear witness to their indispensable role in the world of theatre and opera.For this meticulous project, our teams created the various sets and all the exhibition signage.

 Expectations